This topic describes one way to blind study managers to cohort assignments using LabKey's study features.

 The solution above is just one way to achieve blinded studies.
 Other options include:

 - Assemble the study data into a folder which contains no cohort or grouping information at all.
-Clone the study (either by Publishing or by an Ancillary study), and introduce cohort information only into the cloned study.
+Clone the study (either by publishing or creating an ancillary study), and introduce cohort information only into the cloned study.

 - Use the compliance features.
 Set the cohort-bearing column as some level of PHI data, and control access to that column as you would with PHI data.